Think the 2026 Card Is Completely Different? Think Again

 2026 Hand At a Glance

--A Pung of dragons in one suit
+A Pung of Dragons in one suit

--A Pung of dragons in another suit
+A Pung of Dragons in another suit

--A Kong of dragons in the third suit
+A Kong of Dragons in the third suit

--Jokers can be used in the Pungs and Kong
+Jokers may be used in the Pungs and Kong

--Jokers cannot be used in the run of four consecutive numbers
+Jokers may not be used in the run of four consecutive numbers

 Your Favorite Hand, Reincarnated